smuth4/smuth.me/content/post/powerdns-4-with-terraform.md

 title = "Making Terraform work with PowerDNS 4"
 +++

+Edit: This post has been made obsolete by a pull request I opened in the terraform repository: https://github.com/hashicorp/terraform/pull/7819

 I've really enjoyed using [PowerDNS](https://www.powerdns.com/) as my DNS server at home.
 Most people only think of [BIND](https://www.isc.org/downloads/bind/) and [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) when it comes to DNS, while ignoring this stable, scalable, secure database-backed offering that powers some really large deployments.
 But enough proselytizing!
 I'm in the middle of trying to migrate my infrastructure to be controlled via [Terraform](https://www.terraform.io/) (mostly).
 I figure this will help me consolidate and track most of my VPSs and the like.

 ## The problem